bparanj/crystal/electronics/experiments/queue/shifting-stage.md

-Here's a step-by-step design for a simple experiment to demonstrate the concept using Tinkercad:

-### Objective:
 To observe how a resistor in series with a DC voltage source causes a voltage shift when supplied with a constant current from a current source.

 ### Components

 1. DC Voltage Source (e.g., 5V)
 2. Resistor (e.g., 1 kΩ)
 3. Constant Current Source (simulate with a current-controlled source or an adjustable power supply with current-limiting capability)